Artistic Staff

 Kelsey (Weightman) Kotun

 Kelsey has sung for numerous collegiate, community, and religious events and still performs regularly around the area as a guest artist and soloist.
-In addition to singing with the Westmoreland Choral Society, she sings with the Chancel Choir of First Presbyterian Church of Greensburg.
-Kelsey holds a Bachelor of Music degree in Music Education from Westminster College, and a Master of Arts degree in Educational Leadership from Edinboro University.
-She is a member of the National Association for Music Education, Pennsylvania Music Educators Association, and Westmoreland County Music Educators’ Association.
+In addition to singing with the Westmoreland Choral Society, she sings with the Chancel Choir of First Presbyterian Church of Greensburg and teaches private voice and piano lessons.
+Kelsey holds a Bachelor of Music degree in Music Education from Westminster College, and a Master of Arts degree in Educational Leadership from Edinboro University, and a Principal Certification from PennWest.